-Criminal background checks (including finger printing) and routine drug screens are required by most clinical affiliate sites as a condition of participation in clinical education.
-Based on the results of the criminal background check, a clinical affiliate may determine to not allow a student’s presence at their facility.
-This could result in your inability to successfully complete the requirements of a specific course and the program.
+Criminal background checks and routine drug screens are required by several affiliated clinical training sites as a condition of participation in clinical education.
+Based on the results of the criminal background check, an affiliated clinical site may determine to not allow your presence at their facility.
+This could result in your inability to successfully complete the requirements of a specific course and your program.
 More information is available from the program director.

 Applicants who have been convicted of a crime other than a minor traffic violation may be ineligible for licensure.
 For more information, contact the Nursing Program director.
 Any felony convictions must be reported to the Nursing Program director.

 These requirements apply to all nursing applicants, including licensed practical nurses applying for the Career Mobility Ladder, Options A and B.

 - Meet all College general requirements for admission as a degree-seeking student as stated in the catalog.